Microsoft-Build-2016/CodeLabs-GameDev-3-ANGLE/Source/Ex7/README.md

 In this exercise you will complete the following steps:

-1. Modify the Breakout project to remove references to the prebuild version of ANGLE.
+1. Modify the Breakout project to remove references to the prebuilt version of ANGLE.
 1. Use Nuget to add ANGLE to your project.

 #### Task 1 - Removing Prebuilt ANGLE references from your project ####